backdrop-contrib/bueditor/README.txt

 insertion/replacement.
 Specify new line characters as "\n", if you have to use any in your scripts.

 POST variable limit:
-Although it's a rare case, consider increasing your server post variable limit if you have problems while adding too many buttons.
+Although it's a rare case, you may have to increase your server post variable limit if you have problems while adding too many buttons.

 - DEFAULT BUTTONS
 BUEditor comes with a few default buttons that may help you extend the editor: